vivihuang/rasa-x-demo/data/nlu.md

 - Can you tell which messaging channels does rasa support?
 - Rasa supports some messaging channels, what are those?
 - What channels of communication does rasa support?

-## intent:ask_faq_community_size
-- How large is the Rasa community
-- how big is your community?
-- how many forum members do you have
-- do you have a large community
-- how many people are using Rasa

 ## intent:ask_faq_differencecorenlu
 - What makes [core](product) and [nlu](product) different?